 In February 2020, the FASB issued ASU 2020-02, Financial Instruments-Credit Losses (Topic 326) and Leases (Topic 842) - Amendments to SEC Paragraphs Pursuant to SEC Staff Accounting Bulletin No. 119 and Update to SEC Section on Effective Date Related to Accounting Standards Update No. 2016-02, Leases (Topic 842) which amends the effective date of the original pronouncement for smaller reporting companies.
-ASU 2016-13 and its amendments will be effective for the Company for interim and annual periods in fiscal years beginning after December 15, 2022.
+ASU 2016-13 and its amendments are effective for the Company beginning January 1, 2023.
 The Company believes the adoption will modify the way the Company analyzes financial instruments, but it does not anticipate a material impact on results of operations.
-The Company is in the process of determining the effects adoption will have on its consolidated financial statements.
+The Company does not expect this will have a material impact on its consolidated financial statements.

 In August 2020, the FASB issued ASU 2020-06, Debt - Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging - Contracts in Entity's Own Equity (Subtopic 815 - 40), ("ASU 2020-06").
 ASU 2020-06 simplifies the accounting for certain financial instruments with characteristics of liabilities and equity, including convertible instruments and contracts on an entity's own equity.
-The ASU2020-06 amendments are effective for fiscal years beginning after December 15, 2023, and interim periods within those fiscal years.
-Early adoption is permitted, but no earlier than fiscal years beginning after December 15, 2020, including interim periods within those fiscal years.
-The Company does not expect this will have any impact on its unaudited consolidated financial statements.
+The ASU 2020-06 amendments are effective for fiscal years beginning after December 15, 2023, and interim periods within those fiscal years.
+Early adoption is permitted.
+The Company does not expect this will have any impact on its consolidated financial statements.